 Pork ribs on a cutting board, with a knife. one rib cut to show tenderness

 It’s hard to imagine just how tasty slow cooked ribs can be!
-This crock pot alternative makes ribs a weeknight or any night meal without a perfect 3-2-1 method and hours at the grill.
-Easy crock pot ribs are a good way to cook because they are hands-off and simple.
-Slow cooking the meat until it’s fall off the bone tender and juicy.
+This crock pot alternative makes ribs a quick dinner or any night meal without a perfect 3-2-1 method and hours at the grill.
+Easy crock pot ribs are an easy way to cook because they are hands-off and simple.

 Ingredients for Slow Cooker Pork Ribs